 - Eat healthy food to keep muscles strong

-- Maintain weight according to physician
+- Maintain a healthy weight according to your physician

 - Exercise daily

 - Make sure you have the right physical condition for the sport you are playing

 - Try to exercise or play sports when you are alert

 - Always warm-up or stretch before taking part in any sports or activities